achihohochi/AIE_OnRamp_Cohort2/Session_02_Back_End_Web_App_Development_&_Deployment_of_LLM_Applications/Assignment.md

 ---

-## Step 2: Create Your FastAPI "Hot Mess Coach" App with Angel Chat 🧱
+## Step 2: Create Your FastAPI "TreatOrHell" App with Angel Chat 🧱

 ### Set Up Your Project Structure